 From here, we assume the following

-If Muriel had no special ability, she guesses randomly and her chance of guessing each cup correctly is 0.5
+If Muriel had no special ability, she guesses randomly and her chance of guessing each cup correctly is 0.5.

 Muriel did not see how any of the 8 cups of tea was prepared.